Embedding cyclic information-theoretic structures in acyclic spacetimes: no-go results for indefinite causality: Linking information-theoretic and spatio-temporal causal structures

-The spacetime structure itself is devoid of any operational meaning until we embed physical systems in it, until this point, it is simply an abstract causal structure by virtue of being a directed graph.
-An agent may assign physical meaning to a spacetime point $P$ only when it can be associated with some operational event (one that can in principle be operationally verified) such as ``I received message from Bob at the spacetime location $P$''.
-In our case, the physical systems are the in and output Hilbert spaces of the quantum maps.
-When we implement a CPTP map in a spacetime structure, we are associating spacetime regions with the in and output systems of the map i.e., we are embedding the systems in a causal structure $\mathcal{G}^{R}_{\mathcal{T}}$ whose nodes are subsets of $\mathcal{T}$ and edges $\xrightarrow[]{R}$ are given by Definition~\ref{def: region_order}, as formalised below.
+Until this point, the spacetime structure is simply an abstract (acyclic) causal structure, which is devoid of any operational meaning before we embed physical systems in it.
+An agent may assign physical meaning to a spacetime point $P$ when it can be associated with some operational event such as ``I received message from Bob at the spacetime location $P$''.
+In our formalism, the in and output systems of our networks of maps model such operational events.
+Physically realising a network of maps in a spacetime, involves associating spacetime regions with the in and output systems of the network.
+We formalise these ideas below, by applying the general concepts that we have already defined in the previous sections.